-Letha’s Youth Outdoor Fund (Indiana Native Plant and Wildflower Society)
+Letha’s Youth Outdoor Fund (Indiana Native Plant Society)

 Letha’s Fund supports trips for school and youth groups to experience nature in an educational context.
 It also supports youth-initiated activities that bring them in closer contact with nature.
 Preferred groups are those with the least access to experiences in the natural environment.